 This also includes a continued paycheck during the time you’re out of work.
 This is generally less money than your regular pay, but you won’t pay taxes on it.

-What Are My Options If My Claim Was Denied?
+What If My Workers’ Compensation Claim Is Denied?

-Unfortunately, workers compensation claims are too often denied.
+Unfortunately, workers’ compensation claims are too often denied.
 For example; you could be denied if the insurance company that offers the benefits doesn’t think you have sufficient evidence the injury was caused by a work accident.
 Other times, an employer may try to avoid the claim through sneaky tactics like:

 - Giving an unfair negative performance review